-There is a basic formula for a homemade cultured beverage you can make in your home kitchen and consume on those hot summer days, or whenever you need that extra hydration.
+There is a basic formula for a homemade cultured beverage you can consume on those hot summer days, or whenever you need extra hydration.

 A simple combination of live whey (strained from cultured yogurt or kefir), sugars (juice and or sweeteners), and flavorings (herbs, fruits, extracts, etc.) can be combined with water to make myriad flavors of lacto-fermented hydrating beverages.
-Experiment by using about 1/2 cup of whey per gallon of water combined with sweeteners and flavorings to taste.
+Experiment by using about ½ cup of whey per gallon of water, combined with sweeteners and flavorings.

 A Host of Cultured Beverages

 There are more specific lacto-fermented beverage recipes you can prepare as well.